shrut012/NumeriX-Tac-Toe/README.md

 # NumeriX-Tac-Toe

 Welcome to the NumeriX-Tac-Toe GitHub repository!
-This project was inspired by a challenging interview question that pushed me to design a unique version of the classic Tic-Tac-Toe game.
+This project was asked in an interview, to design a unique version of the classic Tic-Tac-Toe game.
 Here's the original problem description:

 ## Problem Description